jeffmoss/disco/README.md

 The disco daemon employs the raft protocol for fault tolerance, ensuring that a single cluster controller is operational on one of the control plane nodes.
 Presently, the control plane consists of every node in the cluster.

 Cluster configuration is scripted using Rhai, an embedded scripting language for Rust.
 This is a departure from other systems that make heavy use of configuration files.
-Each DCO configuration

 ## Cluster setup